Closeup of chickens eating and eggs

 Our Research Focus

-Efficient food animal systems brings together researchers that work on food animals including livestock, poultry and fish.
+Efficient food animal systems bring together researchers that work on food animals including livestock, poultry and fish.
 Key research topics of interest include efficient and sustainable animal production systems, animal health, efficient and safe use of animal manure, and animal production technologies.

 Interdisciplinary Teams

-• Animal breeding, reproduction and genomics (Team Leader: Eric Peatman)
+• Animal breeding, reproduction and genomics

-• Animal nutrition, immunity and health (Team Leader: Allen Davis)
+• Animal nutrition, immunity and health

-• Animal production systems (Team Leader: Ken Macklin)
+• Animal production systems

 Animal Breeding, Reproduction & Genomics

-Animal agriculture is big business in the Southeast, from cow-calf operations to poultry farms to catfish aquaculture.
+Animal agriculture is a big business in the Southeast, from cow-calf operations to poultry farms to catfish aquaculture.
 Keeping these industries efficient, profitable and competitive in the global marketplace requires addressing production bottlenecks and maximizing performance.
 Researchers in this team are harnessing cutting-edge cellular and molecular tools to reduce disease incidence, increase yield and overcome long-standing issues with fertility.

 catfish